space-group-research/mpmc/docssrc/commands.rst

     "n2_fugacity [on|off]", "Used for converting pressure to fugacity of N2 uVT simulations.
 (Zhou/Peng-Robinson/BACK depending on state point) **(default = off)**"
     "user_fugacities [double] ([double]) ([double]) (...)", "Specifies the fugacities for species in insert_input.
 Accepts up to eight arguments."
     "insert_probability [double]", "In a uVT simulation, the probability to randomly choose an insertion/deletion move over a translational/rotational move. **(default = 0.0)**"
+    "free_volume [double]", "Used for statistics calculations in MOF sorption simulations."
     "cavity_bias [on|off]", "Use cavity bias for insertions in uVT Monte Carlo. **(default = off)**" "cavity_grid [int]", "Number of grid points in each dimension used in cavity_bias."
     "cavity_radius [double]", "Radius of sphere used to determine if a cavity grid point is unoccupied."